Zaturrby/AenO-Bovenkerk/readme.md

 ## Architect en Opdrachtgever

-This project is the working directory for a history research article for the University of Amsterdam.
+This repository is the working directory for an art historic research article for the University of Amsterdam.